kenshinx/godns/README.md

 and support update the hosts record from other remote server. so "redis-hosts" is be supported, and will query the reids when each dns request reached.

-The hosts record is organized with redis hash map. and the key the map is configired.
+The hosts record is organized with redis hash map. and the key of the map is configured.

 ```
 [hosts]